-We hope you enjoy exploring the public history we have found in and around the “wilds” of Cincinnati!
+We hope you enjoy exploring the public history we have found in the “wilds” of Cincinnati.
 Please contact Dr. Wingo with any questions.